stas420/2ects_io_project/README.md

     - Stanisław Niemczewski : <sniemczewski@student.agh.edu.pl>
 - Project overview is available in ```docs/overview``` directory

 The project is to be deployed as Java application, with *JavaFX*-made GUI.
+We recommend accessing the documentation with [Obsidian](https://obsidian.md).